 In order to assess the binding sites of the monomers the entire lectin structures were first compared before continuing to look in more detail at the comparison of the binding sites.
 Four MMB lectin structures were chosen from the Protein Data Bank for comparison with the two aloe models.
-These four were chosen because their sequence homology with aloe lectin is greater than 50% and their resolution is below 3Å.
-All six lectin structures were minimised: the two aloe models, 1bwua.pdb [24] (from Garlic) and 1msa.pdb (chain A only), 1jpc.pdb and 1npl.pdb (Daffodil, Narcissus Pseudonarcissus) [25].
-All six were treated the same in order that artifacts of crystal packing forces be removed from the crystal structures and thus meaningful comparisons could be made with the two Aloe models.
+These four were chosen because their sequence homology with aloe lectin is greater than 50% and their resolution is below 3 Å. All six lectin structures were energy minimized: in vacuo using the AMBER force field in DISCOVER.
+No solvent or constraints were used in these minimizations.
+The models that were energy minimized were the two aloe models, 1bwua.pdb [24] (from Garlic) and 1msa.pdb (chain A only), 1jpc.pdb and 1npl.pdb (Daffodil, Narcissus)

+Pseudonarcissus) [25].
+All six were treated the same in order that artifacts of crystal packing forces be removed from the crystal structures and thus meaningful comparisons could be made with the two aloe models.
 Initially the steepest descents method was used.
-After 100 iterations the energy was below 100kcal/mol and further minimisation using the conjugate gradients method was carried out.
+After 100 iterations the energy was below 100kcal/mol and further minimization using the conjugate gradients method was carried out.
 The convergence criterion was set at 0.001kcal/mol for the root mean square deviation (rmsd) of the energy.
 The final energies of the models were around -1000kcal/mol.
-The models and all four crystal structures were analysed using Procheck [26].
-The resulting Ramachandran plots indicated that the minimised structures and the models both contain few residues in disallowed regions.
-The x-ray structures and models were superimposed using the residues at the ends of the $\beta$ -sheets as anchor points, as these are the regions of the proteins that are best conserved.
-In all the backbone atoms of 20 residues were paired for the superimposition (Table 2).
+The models and all four crystal structures were analyzed using Procheck [26].
+The resulting Ramachandran plots indicated that the minimized structures and the models both contain few residues in disallowed regions.
+The X-ray structures and models were superimposed using the DALI server at the European Bioinformatics Institute (www.ebi.ac.uk).
+The RMSD values are given for all aligned residues (Table 2).